ssec-jhu/evolver-ng/docs/source/development/calibrators.rst

 Developing Calibrators
 ======================

-In this framework, a calibrator is attached to a hardware driver and servers a dual purpose:
+In this framework, a calibrator is attached to a hardware driver and server a dual purpose:

 #.
 It provides a mechanism to perform a calibration procedure on the hardware,